 Offering a comparable feel to memory foam, latex topped mattresses also mould around your body.
 However, they are a more responsive and breathable alternative.

 Soft vs firm mattress

-Mattress firmness rages from cushiony soft to supportive firm.
+Firmness is another element we should consider as part of our mattress buying guide.
+It ranges from cushiony soft to supportive firm.
 Your choice will depend on your sleeping posture and how much support you need.